cisnez/xAI_Discord/README.md

 2. Configure your bot by modifying the example `_init_botname.yaml` template.
 3. Create a system environment variable for your bot's XAI_API_KEY
 4. Create a system environment variable for your bot's DISCORD_TOKEN
+5. Install requirements. `pip install -r requirements.txt`
-5. Run the bot using `python main.py botname`.
+6. Run the bot using `python main.py botname`.